thirdweb-dev/contracts/docs/DropERC721.md

-*The max number of claim per wallet.*
+*The max number of NFTs a wallet can claim.*

 #### Returns